Homestyle Baked Beans2012-04-27

 - 1 medium white onion, diced

-- 1 tbsp olive oil or any cooking oil
+- 1 tablespoon olive oil or any cooking oil

 - Salt and pepper to taste

-- For a spicy kick: 1/8 tsp or more cayenne
+- For a spicy kick: 1/8 teaspoon or more cayenne

 Prepare for awesomeness.